RooRoo6080/secure-bootloader/README.md

 ```

 By Reuel Joseph, Ethan Fuks, Arthur Zhu, Irene Lin, Daniel Miao
-as part of the MIT BWSI Embedded Security and Hardware Hacking program
+as part of the MIT BWSI Embedded Security and Hardware Hacking program led by the MITRE Corporation

 With our secure (TM) automotive bootloader, we guarantee that cars running our software will be unhackable (provided hacking is not attempted).